 Challenge 1: Potential Shadow IT Causes By Lack Of Oversight

 With its ease of use, anyone in the organization can start building an application.
-Yet, this has led to a major challenge with low code, known as shadow IT, happening when employees develop and use applications without the IT departments acknowledge.
+Yet, this has led to a double-edged sword challenge with low-code, known as shadow IT, happening when employees develop and use applications without the IT departments acknowledge.

 It might seem like a minor issue at first.
 But shadow IT can be dangerous when the number of unsupervised applications increases: